Website visits can predict angler presence using machine learning: Materials and Methods

 \subsubsection{Considered lakes}

 Aerial data from plane flights across lakes in Ontario were provided by the Ontario government (\cite{lester2021standardized}).
-Some features were taken from the online platform Angler's Atlas (\url{www.anglersatlas.com}) and connected mobile phone application MyCatch.
-Locations and shapes of lakes in the aerial data set and the online platform data set were compared.
+Angler-reported data were taken from the online platform Angler's Atlas (\url{www.anglersatlas.com}) and the associated mobile phone application MyCatch.
 Lakes had to be present in both data sets and assigned 1:1 to remain in the merged data set.
+As names and sizes of lakes could differ between the aerial data set and the online platform data set, locations and geospatial shapes of lakes were compared.

-Moreover, shapes of lakes differed between the data sets, and lakes with less than 50\% overlapping were removed.
+If the geospatial shape of a lake differed between the data sets, spatial overlap was assessed using the proportion of shared area.
+Lakes with less than 50\% overlap in area were excluded to ensure that only lakes representing substantially the same spatial entity across both data sources were retained.
 The resulting data set covered 187 lakes across Ontario (Fig. \ref{fig:Waterbody_map}).